Who is Akiane Kramarik the painter?

 Akiane Kramarik - Spring 2017

 Akiane continues painting smaller, Tea Room Series, paintings.
 These paintings are generally completed in about 90 minutes on 12 x 12-inch canvas and often are accompanied by a time-lapse video: Titles in the Tea Room Series included: Dancy Dream, Carefree, Unforgettable, Serenade, Jazz in the City, Melancholy, Patience, The Focus, Turquoise Falls, Spirited, and Guidance - many of these paintings are featured in the 2018 Akiane Calendar.
-All Akiane paintings from the 2017 Akiane Tea Room Series can be seen in and purchased online from our Official Akiane Gallery.
+All Akiane paintings from the 2017 Akiane Tea Room Series - some can be seen and purchased online here in our Akiane Gallery.

 Akiane unexpectedly received an invitation to fly to Sydney, Australia in May 2017 to accept the Distinguished Talent Visa and her Permanent Residency from the Government of Australia!!
 Akiane says "What an honor!."

 Akiane completes her newest painting of Jesus accompanied by the video documentary “Painting the Impossible” which is produced by Akiane and her mother Foreli as an accompaniment to the new Jesus painting.

 July 9th, 2017 Akiane celebrated her 23rd birthday by sharing JESUS, her most recent painting of Christ, for the first time.

 Akiane Kramarik - Fall 2017